omartgabr/C-plus-plus/README.md

           e.
 Mitigating market risks of BS model by applying delta-hedging techniques

 (3) ObjectOrientedProgramming
-  - Contains several projects using advanced features of polymorphism, inheritence, and more.
+  - Contains several projects using advanced features of polymorphism, inheritence, and more:
+          a.
+Credit Card Account \
+          b.
+Vanilla Options \
+          c.
+Student

 (4) DataStructures&Algorithms
   - Contains projects implementing various data structures and algorithms including the following: /